Star Wars: Episode III – Revenge of the Sith (novel): The return to the Jedi Temple

 In the novel, Obi-Wan's grief upon learning of Anakin's betrayal is described in greater detail.
-Among other things, he says that he should have died before Anakin was discovered by the Jedi so his apprentice could have had a Master strong enough to keep him from falling to the dark side.
-Stover also references dialogue from The Empire Strikes Back.
-When Obi-Wan says he thinks he knows why Anakin joined the Sith, Yoda replies that "Why matters not; there is no why"; Yoda gives Luke Skywalker this same advice in the aforementioned film.
+Among other things, he says that he should have been killed by Maul on Naboo, rather than Qui-Gon, so Anakin could have had a master strong enough to keep him from falling to the dark side.
+Stover also references dialogue from The Empire Strikes Back—when Obi-Wan says he thinks he knows why Anakin joined the Sith, Yoda replies that "Why matters not; there is no why"; Yoda gives Luke Skywalker similarly pragmatic advice in the aforementioned film: "Do or do not; there is no try."

-Emperor Palpatine's duel with Yoda
+Darth Sidious' duel with Yoda

 In the novel, it is implied that Darth Sidious is indeed superior to Yoda in lightsaber combat.
 Yoda also realizes that the Jedi Order mistakenly focused on fighting the old Sith rather than the new, evolved Sith of Darth Bane's order.
 Yoda realizes that "he had lost before he started.
 He had lost before he was born."

 In the novel, Yoda enters the Chancellor's holding office from a different direction, so the Royal Guards do not attempt to stop him.
-Yoda deflects Palpatine's Force lightning, blasting the Guards into unconsciousness; in the film, the lightning blasts him across the office.
-Yoda then knocks Palpatine to the floor with his physical body instead of a Force Push.
+Yoda deflects Sidious' Force lightning, blasting the Guards into unconsciousness; in the film, the lightning blasts him across the office.
+Yoda then knocks Sidious to the floor with his physical body instead of a Force Push.

 At the end of the battle, the lightning energy ball does not explode.
-Palpatine safely leaps to a nearby podium, and Yoda follows.
-Palpatine turns around and blasts Yoda back against another podium, which falls down to the bottom of an energy shaft.
+Sidious safely leaps to a nearby podium, and Yoda follows.
+Sidious turns around and blasts Yoda back against another podium, which falls down to the bottom of an energy shaft.

-Stover describes Palpatine after the duel as "a very old, very tired man".
-Palpatine cannot direct the search for Yoda as he hurries to rescue Vader, but he tells the clones to destroy the whole building if they have to.
+Stover describes Sidious after the duel as "a very old, very tired man".
+Sidious cannot direct the search for Yoda as he hurries to rescue Vader, but he tells the clones to destroy the whole building if they have to.

-Obi-Wan's duel with Darth Vader
+Obi-Wan's duel with Anakin Skywalker

-The duel between Obi-Wan and Vader is mostly similar to, albeit shorter than, that of the movie.
+The duel between Obi-Wan and Anakin is mostly similar to, albeit shorter than, that of the movie.
 The narration focuses mostly on Anakin and Obi-Wan's respective inner monologues.

 There are slight variations, however: the section where Anakin manually chokes Obi-Wan is one that is notably different.
 In the novel, Obi-Wan initially disarms Anakin, taking away his weapon and leveling both blades in front of Anakin.
 Anakin, however, manages to choke Obi-Wan with great velocity and strength, after which the latter releases himself by undoing the drivers in Anakin's mechanical arm.
-In the movie, however, the part where Obi-Wan disarms Anakin is omitted (so claims Lucas), and Obi-Wan releases himself by kicking Anakin in the back.
+In the movie, however, the part where Obi-Wan disarms Anakin is omitted, and Obi-Wan releases himself by kicking Anakin in the back.